Last Updated: 7-27-2025

 Final thoughts

-There is usually a bit of a learning curve when adopting a new framework and workflow, but conducting offensive security activities using Exegol was surprisingly easy and alterations to my workflow were minimal.
+There’s usually a bit of a learning curve when adopting a new framework or workflow, but performing offensive security engagements with Exegol turned out to be a seamless transition.

 Additional highlights: